briansworth/briansworth.github.io/_posts/2017-4-1-Build-VM-From-Template.md

 | **Sysprep**         |       *9:32*    |     **3:20**     |         *5:57*        |
 | **Sysprep VM Mode** |       *6:06*    |     **1:50**     |         *4:03*        |

-The missing 12-15 seconds is the time it took to create/register the VM in Hyper-V.
+The missing 12-15 seconds is the time it took to create/register the VM in Hyper-V on the host.

 It should be noted that the image I used in the 'Sysprep' creation mode, was approximately 2Gb larger than the 'Sysprep VM Mode' image.
 This contributed to the longer copy time, but should not influence the difference in boot time.
 These values shouldn't be taken too seriously as they were measured once and not from a large sample size.